thomasWeise/oa/metaheuristics/randomSampling/README.md

 Now that we have all ingredients ready, we can test the idea.
 In [@lst:SingleRandomSample], we implement this algorithm (here called `1rs`) which creates exactly one random point&nbsp;$\sespel$ in the search space.
-It then takes this point and passes it to the [evaluation](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.process.Process.evaluate) function of our black-box [`process`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.process.Process), which will perform the decoding&nbsp;$\solspel=\decode(\sespel)$ and compute the objective value&nbsp;$\objf(\solspel)$.
+It then takes this point and passes it to the [evaluation](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.process.Process.evaluate) function of our black-box [`process`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.process.Process), which will perform the decoding&nbsp;$\solspel=\decode(\sespel)$ and compute the objective value&nbsp;$\objf(\solspel)$ in one step.
-Internally, we implemented this function in such a way that it automatically remembers the best candidate solution it ever has evaluated.
+Internally, we implemented thiss function in such a way that it automatically remembers the best candidate solution it ever has evaluated.
 Thus, we do not need to take care of this in our algorithm, which makes the implementation so short.

 \git.code{mp}{SingleRandomSample}{An excerpt of the implementation of an algorithm which creates a single random candidate solution.}{moptipy/algorithms/single_random_sample.py}{}{book}{doc,comments}